Are realtor rebates worth it? | Where to find a home buyer rebate

 Whether your agent or their brokerage offers a built-in rebate or you negotiate one yourself, the rebate amount should be specified and agreed upon at the outset, before you start touring houses.

-» JUMP: Back to our top home buyer rebate program recommendations
+» JUMP: Back to where to find a home buyer rebate

 A few important notes about buyer rebates